Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Memory Space__

 ## __Program Installation and Upgrade__
+Usually have a ground mock of the system to thoroughly test any software updates before upload to the satellite.

 ## __Power Consumption__
 Rely on solar panels for power, what limit?
 Also, when in Earth's shadow no incoming power.
 Different power modes.